ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 What information is publicly available about you?
 The amount can surprise you.

-The exercises this week through some popular methods and sources.
+The exercises this week through some popular methods and sources

+> We highly recommend to do the task 3!

 ## Grading